Dr. Phil speaks with a guest who says her sensitivity to everything is driving her and her family crazy.

 "Sensitivity is not a bad thing," says Dr. Phil.
 "It's a matter of degree."

-- He suggests that Michelle take a congruency test,a three-step process that can help her get closer to understanding what she thinks of herself, and how she can start living more authentically.
+He suggests that she take a congruency test,a three-step process that can help her get closer to understanding what she thinks of herself, and how she can start living more authentically.

 Do you know who you are, and are you being that person?
 Or are you giving your power away to others?
 Is your personal truth distorted?
 Are others controlling how you feel about yourself?
 Get to know your authentic self.